-Something that hooked me, and I know will hook readers is that this #1 manages to perfectly meld the post apocalyptic with the awe strikingness that is the fantastical fantasy of Dungeons and Dragons,
+Something that hooked me, and I know will hook readers, is that this number-one manages to perfectly meld the post apocalyptic with the awe strikingness that is the fantastical fantasy of Dungeons and Dragons,

 Fifteen years ago, our world was overrun by creatures of myth; orcs, dragons, and other nameless horrors threw the entire planet into total chaos.
 Today, the shattered remnants of civilization must fight just to survive in a deadly new era of violence and mayhem.
 While a powerful sorcerer marshals his forces, a group of warriors embark on a journey to reclaim our world from the growing darkness.
 An all new post-apocalyptic high-fantasy adventure series from co-creators SETH M. PECK (X-Men) and JEREMY HAUN (THE BEAUTY) featuring colors by NICK FILARDI and letters by THOMAS MAUER.

-Jeremy and Seth [M. Peck] did great at achieving just that with Nolan, as well as making him an intriguing character from the jump.
-Over just the first two pages [or so] you can tell he’s been in the trenches of this new [but yet the same] world, and has ground his teeth fighting in what’s surely been an ungodly war.
+Haun and Seth M. Peck did great at achieving just that with Nolan, as well as making him an intriguing character from the jump.
+Over just the first two pages or so you can tell he’s been in the trenches of this new (but yet the same) world, and has ground his teeth fighting in what’s surely been an ungodly war.
 Any one who’s had hard times and pushes through anyway to make themselves better can connect with Nolan.
 Overall, they succeeded in general at introducing us to intriguing characters, even with the brief exposure of just a few pages, and doing that is absolutely commendable.

-A focal point of this #1 was undoubtedly the art.
-Jeremy truly out did himself.
-I’ve been a fan of his since he did work for DC Comics on CONSTANTINE, and that’s since followed through from WOLF MOON [Vertigo] to THE BEAUTY [Image Comics.]
+A focal point of this number-one was undoubtedly the art.
+Haun truly out did himself.
+I’ve been a fan of his since he did work for DC Comics on CONSTANTINE, and that’s since followed through from WOLF MOON (at Vertigo) to THE BEAUTY (at Image Comics).
 You can always expect to get consistent crisp work from him.
 He’s easily on my Top-5 artist list, and his work here definitely makes it clear why.

-The world building in this issue through both his [Jeremy] art and the [Seth’s] writing raised the issue another two bars easily.
+The world building in this issue through both his art, and Peck and Haun’s writing raised the issue another two bars easily.
 Like I had said, we see the combining of the post apocalyptic with the fantastical fantasy of Dungeons and Dragons, and it really paid off.
 One of my concerns was, that with the recently over saturatedness of post apocalyptic stories, that THE REALM would either be lost in the fray or simply overlooked, but the melding of the two sets this apart.
 It breathes a breath of fresh air into the genre and I’m sure that’ll help the book thrive in what’s a too frequently tapped genre.

 Now let’s talk about my favorite thing of the issue…

 Ben.
 No, it’s not because I wish I had his beard, or that he’s who I want to grow up to be– okay, maybe a little, BUT his entrance was the most interesting of any of the other characters.
-Whenever a character has Orcs on the run, and they’re blatantely afraid of him– TERRIFIED, it means something huge.
-From his character design to the “lore” that we saw is built up behind him [already,] he’s an instant standout for me.
-The little we saw [of him] has me watering at the mouth for more, and that’s what I want out of every character I’m introduced to, let alone every book I’m reading.
+Whenever a character has Orcs on the run, and they’re blatantly afraid of him– TERRIFIED, it means something huge.
+From his character design to the “lore” that we saw is built up behind him already, he’s an instant standout for me.
+The little we saw (of him) has me watering at the mouth for more, and that’s what I want out of every character I’m introduced to, let alone every book I’m reading.

-I don’t know if it’s obvious (of course it is,) but I could go on for days about how much I loved this first issue.
+I don’t know if it’s obvious, (of course it is), but I could go on for days about how much I loved this first issue.
 I’m sure over the next few, I’ll read it a dozen more times and see more than three dozens things I somehow missed the first pass because I was chomping at the bit to dive into the story.
-Out of every book I’ve read this year [thus far,] and knowing that setting the bar too high to begin with, I can’t help myself from giving THE REALM #1 a perfect score, 5 out of 5.
 This is must buy, must read material and not something you want to sleep on, or I’ve got a feeling you’ll regret it.